 E2SHBs 1477 and 1134 are further funded by a tax on Washington’s phone and Voice over Internet Protocol (VoIP) lines.

-- Live 988 Lifeline services are available in English and Spanish.
+- Live 988 Lifeline services are available in English, Spanish, and American Sign Language (ASL).
 The 988 Lifeline uses Language Line Solutions to provide translation services in over 240 additional languages and dialects.
 Text and chat are currently available in English and Spanish only.

 - Does the 988 Lifeline accommodate those who are hard of hearing or blind?

 - The 988 Lifeline currently serves TTY users either through their preferred relay service or by dialing 711 then 988.
 The 988 Lifeline also offers services through chat and text.
-The network is in the process of expanding to video phone service to better serve deaf or hard of hearing individuals seeking help through the 988 Lifeline.
+You can also get support in American Sign Language (ASL) by visiting the 988 Lifeline website, selecting the “For Deaf & Hard of Hearing” link, and selecting “ASL Now” on the next page.

 The Substance Abuse and Mental Health Services Administration (SAMHSA) is the lead federal agency, in partnership with the Federal Communications Commission (FCC) and the Department of Veterans Affairs.
 Vibrant Emotional Health is the National Administrator of the 988 Suicide & Crisis Lifeline.